Skip to navigation

 The court will typically approve payment of attorney’s fees from the estate, as well as other costs of administration.
 If the estate is large, complex, or is being challenged, an executor will benefit from legal counsel.

-We assist clients with a broad range of estate planning needs, including estate administration.
+At The Law Offices of Gregory L. Williams, we assist clients with a broad range of estate planning needs, including estate administration.
 If you have been named the executor of an estate in Columbus or anywhere in Central Ohio, call me to schedule an appointment.

 A great deal of trust has been placed in you.
 Let us help.
 Call today.